rapidsai/legate-boost/docs/source/Legate_Boost.rst

 Inference performance
 =====================

-Let’s explore how cuPyNumeric can be leveraged to measure inference performance statistics seamlessly across both CPU and GPU all without modifying the code.
+Let’s explore how ``cupynumeric`` can be leveraged to measure inference performance statistics seamlessly across both CPU and GPU all without modifying the code.
 In this example, we evaluate a pre-trained machine learning model by calculating key metrics such as mean, median, minimum, maximum, variance, and standard deviation of inference times.
 The model is loaded using joblib, and predictions are executed multiple times on the test dataset.
-By utilizing cuPyNumeric arrays, the timing results are efficiently processed while ensuring compatibility with both CPU and GPU environments.
+By utilizing ``cupynumeric`` arrays, the timing results are efficiently processed while ensuring compatibility with both CPU and GPU environments.
 This approach provides a simple yet powerful way to compare inference performance across hardware, offering clear insights